- Life Insurance After Drug Addiction

 · Whether you’re addicted to inhalants, heroin, Xanax, speed, or Vicodin, the uncontrollable craving to use grows more important than anything else, including family, friends, career, and even your own health and happiness.

 · The urge to use is so strong that your mind finds many ways to deny or rationalize the addiction.
-You may drastically underestimate the quantity of drugs you’re taking, how much it impacts your life, and the level of control you have over your drug use.
+You may drastically underestimate the quantities of drugs you’re taking, how much it impacts your life and the level of control you have over your drug use.

-2) that addicts have to hit rock bottom before recovery works
+2) Addicts have to hit rock bottom before recovery works

-3) addicts will not get better if they are forced by legal measures to get treatment.
-Treatment can be recommended and pressured through parents, family and legal ramifications.
-The success rate is high when interventions and legal issues do occur.
+3) Addicts will not get better if they’re forced to get treatment via legal measures.
+Treatment can be recommended and pressure brought to bear by parents, family and legal actions, and the success rate is high when interventions and legal problems occur.

-According to the 2012 National Survey on Drug Use, more than 21 million Americans may be abusing drugs or alcohol.
-Fewer than 2.5 million receive treatment.
-Through a drug recovery program, you can make a positive intense effort to counteract the disruptive effects of drug use.
+According to the National Survey on Drug Use and Health, more than 21 million Americans may be abusing drugs or alcohol at any given time.
+While fewer than 2.5 million receive treatment through a drug recovery program, a positive intense effort can be made to counteract the disruptive effects of drug and alcohol abuse.

-Recovery programs vary from outpatient or inpatient with group participation and individual counseling.
-Medical intervention may be required during the early days if physical withdrawal symptoms are severe.
+Recovery programs can take the form of outpatient or inpatient methods which include group participation and individual counseling.
+Medical intervention may be required during the early days of treatment if physical withdrawal symptoms are severe.

 · Date of diagnosis or treatment